MikroElektronika/mikrosdk_click_v2/clicks/cooler/README.md

 ## Example Description

-> This example demonstrates the use of the Cooler click board by reading the target object temperature and controlling the cooler.
+> This example demonstrates the use of the Cooler Click board by reading the target object temperature and controlling the cooler.

 **The demo application is composed of two sections :**